e-v-o-l-v-e/local-content-share/README.md

       - This value will be set as default on the home page instead of `Never`
       - The other options will still be available by cycling if needed
 - The Notepad is for writing something quickly and getting back to it from any device
-   - It supports both markdown and richtext modes
+   - It supports both markdown edit and preview modes
    - Content is automatically saved upon inactivity in the backend and will load as is on any device

 ### A Note on Reverse Proxies